 Beekeeping (apiary) permits for national and conservation parks

-Online Services is the Department of Environment and Science's new permitting system for permits and authorities issued on Queensland Parks and Wildlife Service managed areas.
+Online Services is the Department of Environment and Science's permitting system for permits and authorities issued on Queensland Parks and Wildlife Service managed areas.

 Permit and authority holders, and applicants can use Online Services to:

 - submit an application for a new authority